Mauser C96: M1916 Prussian "Red 9"

-During World War I, the Imperial German Army contracted with Mauser for 150,000 C96 pistols chambered in 9mm Parabellum to offset the slow production of the standard-issue Luger P08 pistol.
+During World War I, the Imperial German Army contracted with Mauser for 150,000 C96 pistols chambered in 9mm Parabellum to offset the slow production of the standard-issue DWM P.08 pistol.
 They use the same clip-loaded internal box magazines as the 7.63mm Mauser and also hold ten rounds.
 This variant of the C96 was named the "Red 9" after a large number 9 burned into the grip panels and painted in red.
-(This was done to warn the pistols' users not to incorrectly load them with 7.63 mm ammunition.)
-Because the army delegated the branding to unit armourers, not all 9 mm pistols carry the nine.
+(This was done to warn the pistols' users not to incorrectly load them with 7.63mm ammunition.)
+Because the army delegated the branding to unit armourers, not all 9mm pistols carry the nine.
 Of the 150,000 pistols commissioned, approximately 137,000 were delivered before the war ended.
-Original 9 mm pistols can be told from 7.63 mm-to-9 mm conversions because they have 9 mm-rated sights (marked "50 m-500 m") rather than 7.63 mm-rated sights (marked "50 m-800 m").
+Original 9mm pistols can be told from 7.63mm-to-9mm conversions because they have 9mm-rated sights (marked "50 m-500 m") rather than 7.63mm-rated sights (marked "50 m-800 m").